My name is Jeanine Davis and I am an associate

 We welcome you to follow our activities on the Organic Unit, as well as in other parts of our program, by following us on our NC Alternative Crops and Organics blog.

-The presentation on hops production given at the Hops Field Day in Raleigh, NC on July 14, 2012 (this is large and takes a little time to download)
+The presentation on hops production given at the Virginia Hops Workshop in Afton, VA on February 11, 2014 (this is large and takes a little time to download)

 From the Western NC Forest Products Marketing Project: